hisubram/mobilefoundation/jsonstore_code_examples.md

 ```
 {: codeblock}

-### Push - get all documents that are marked as dirty, send them to an adapter, and mark them clean
+### Push - get all documents that are marked as dirty, send them to an adapter, and mark them clean in Cordova
-{: #push-get-all-documents-that-are-marked-as-dirty-send-them-to-an-adapter-and-mark-them-clean }

 ```javascript
 var collectionName = 'people';
 var dirtyDocs;